Kimutaihd/COMP20005-INTRO.-TO-NUMERIC-COMPUTATION-IN-C-SEMESTER-1-2022-ASSIGNMENT-2/README.md

 This is an assignment: COMP20005 INTRO.
 TO NUMERIC COMPUTATION IN C SEMESTER 1, 2022 ASSIGNMENT 2

-The solution for this assignment is readly available here: https://bit.ly/COMP20005
+The solution for this assignment is readly available here: https://bit.ly/COMP20005 or email: jaycodeshd@gmail.com

 Learning Outcomes